- 13 Apr 23

-43 years ago today, Thin Lizzy released their ninth studio album, Black Rose: A Rock Legend.
-To mark the occasion, we're revisiting Dermot Stokes' review of the classic album – originally published in Hot Press in 1979.
+44 years ago today, Thin Lizzy released their ninth studio album, Black Rose: A Rock Legend.
+Produced with Tony Visconti, it features Philip Lynott, Scott Gorham, Gary Moore and Brian Downey – and peaked at No.2 in the UK, making it the band's highest-charting album there.
+To mark its anniversary, we're revisiting Dermot Stokes' original album review, published in Hot Press in 1979...

 First notes in, ya can't mistake it.